basf/svelte-spectre/src/www/docs/components/periodictable/+page.md

 # {title}

 The Periodic Table component allows to select chemical elements conveniently.
 Currently up to 3 distinct chemical elements or up to 3 named groups can be selected.
-A named group is either a column or row in the periodic table, such as `alkali`, `alkalines`, `pnictogens`, `chalcogens`, `period 2`, `period 6`, `lanthanides`, `actinides`, etc.
+A named group is either a column or a row in the periodic table, such as `alkali`, `alkalines`, `pnictogens`, `chalcogens`, `period 2`, `period 6`, `lanthanides`, `actinides`, etc.

 <Button on:click={() => open = !open}>Open Periodic Table</Button>